kalthommusa/Stop-Signs-Application/README.md

   Used a Jubytur notbook on CV Studio to design and train a custom classifier

+  using `ResNet` pretrained model archtecther as a fixed feature extractor to perform a Supervised Machine Learning Task

+  deploy the custom model on IBM CV Studio to make predictions on new images.

   * 4- Test the model

+labeled in the Annotation tab of CV Studio.

 # Results & Observation